 7 Must See Sports Betting Documentaries

-If you’re taking a little sports wagering break, why not get your fix with a gritty documentary?
-We have seven of the best sports betting documentaries that will keep you entertained, while educating you with an inside look at how the world of sports betting works.
+If you’re taking a little break from sports wagering, why not get your fix with a gritty documentary?
+Here are seven of the best sports betting documentaries to keep you entertained with an inside look at how the world of sports betting works.

-Not only can you gain a greater understanding of betting strategies, but you can also learn a lot about what not to do!
+These films provide a great understanding of betting strategies, but you can also learn a lot about what not to do!
 Here are some of our favorite sports betting documentaries from over the years.

 1. Fantasy Sports Gambling by Frontline